 Whispering Green, painted in 1974, compliments all these aspects of primitivity and its digression towards abstraction, “progressing towards an unusually purer and more poetic approach”.
 During this period, Barwe was introduced to the I Ching, an interesting book of oracles demonstrating a method of exploring the unconscious through the symbolism of its hexagrams.
 In its mathematical definition, a hexagram is a six-pointed star , and in the I Ching, a hexagram is a symbol created by six horizontal lines, where each line is either a Yang (unbroken line) or Ying (broken line).
 Created with the process determined purely by chance, there are a total of sixty-four hexagrams, each denoting a characteristic that aids the reading.
 “By simply relying upon chance, we allow entrance to that which we cannot usually hear because we are too busy thinking or plotting or reasoning.”

 Whispering Green projects multiple contexts within its composition, symbolizing a pastoral land, an astrological computation of space, each assembled with a group of matchsticks, forming a microscopic grid – interlace of form, rhythm, and design – elements that were prevalent in his earlier canvases.
 But there is yet another layer of experiment in this particular canvas: a paradoxical play between chance and choice.
 The matchstick formations are a conscious attempt to create a hexagram-like structure.
-Not following the defined process of creating forms, Barwe allows his visual intuition to create an oracular expression.
-On close observation, one notices abstract ring formations that at first seem like cracks on the surface, but on closer inspection, they are intentional marks etched from the reverse, which is another conscious attempt towards the process of ‘Chance Aesthetics’.
+Not following the defined process of creating forms, Barwe allows his visual intuition to create an oracular expression of ‘Chance Aesthetics’.

 Leonardo Da Vinci writes in his work, Treatise on Painting, “By looking attentively at old and smeared walls, or stones and veined marble of various colours, you may fancy that you see in them several compositions, landscapes, battles, figures in a quick motion, strange countenances, and dresses, with an infinity of other objects.
 By these confused lines, the inventive genius is excited to new exertions.”
 Chance Aesthetics explores the idea as the primary structure and formation through which individual movements — including Dada, Surrealism, Abstract Expressionism, Nouveau Realism, and Fluxus — could be traversed.